top of page

 What To Do When a Loved One Joins a Cult

-When someone you care about joins a cult, it is confusing and painful.
-Changes in their behavior, beliefs, or social circle can be alarming.
+When someone you care about joins a cult, shifts in their behavior, beliefs, or social circle can feel alarming and disorienting.
 The person you once knew may suddenly seem gone, replaced by someone you barely recognize.
-Often, there's an urgency to give them a wakeup call and try to rescue them, but the action urges you feel may actually backfire, widening the rift between you and them rather than breaking them away from the group as you hoped.
-This post offers pr
+The natural impulse is to give them a wake-up call—to argue, to intervene, to rescue.
+But here’s the difficult truth: those action urges, however well-intentioned, can actually backfire.
+Rather than breaking your loved one away from the group, a confrontation

 Rachel Oblak